What we know about the college activists detained by federal agents

 - Rasha Alawieh, an assistant professor with a valid US visa at Brown Medical School, was deported from Boston to Lebanon after federal agents discovered that she attended former Hezbollah leader Hassan Nasrallah’s funeral in February.
 Alawieh acknowledged that she supported Nasrallah’s religious and spiritual techniques but not his politics.
 A lawyer representing the professor via a family member is still working to bring her back to the country.

 - Momodou Taal, a dual citizen of the United Kingdom and Gambia pursuing a PhD in Africana studies at Cornell had his student visa revoked over his involvement in “disruptive protests,” according to US government officials.
 A US District judge declined to immediately block the US government from deporting him after he filed a pre-emptive lawsuit to block enforcement against him.
+On Monday, Taal announced he would be leaving the US voluntarily.
 His attorney has not responded to CNN’s requests for comments.

 - Alireza Doroudi, an Iranian-born mechanical engineering graduate student at the University of Alabama, was arrested by ICE agents early Tuesday morning, an official, who was not authorized to speak publicly, told CNN.
 The source said it was unclear if Doroudi had participated in any pro-Palestinian demonstrations.
 The source said Doroudi has overstayed his student visa.